-- Press the SET button when the menu is closed. - Press the UP or DOWN button until Ride Mode is highlighted.
-Press the SET button to open the menu. - Activate the menu item using the UP or DOWN button. - Press the SET button to select the riding mode, which changes coordinated settings for the engine and motorcycle traction control. - ✓ Street Homologated performance with direct response. - ✓ Offroad Homologated performance with very direct responsiveness
+- Always select a riding mode that suits the surface on which you are riding, the weather and the riding situation. - Press the UP or DOWN button until Ride Mode is highlighted. - Press the SET button to open the submenu. - Activate the menu item using the UP or DOWN button. - Press the SET button to select the riding mode, which changes coordinated settings for the engine and motorcycle traction control. - ✓ Street Homologated performance with direct response. - ✓ Rain Reduced homologated performance with soft responsiveness for better rideability. - ✓ Offroad Homologated performance with very direct responsiveness

-The riding mode of the vehicle can be configured in the $\mbox{\bf Ride}$ $\mbox{\bf Mode}$ menu.
+The riding mode of the vehicle can be configured in the Ride Mode menu.